perezmark/perezmark/README.md

 # 👋 Hello, I'm Mark Perez

-> Senior DevSecOps Engineer | Cloud Architect | Infrastructure Specialist
+> DevOps Engineer | Cloud Architect | Infrastructure Specialist

 ## 🚀 About Me
 Passionate DevOps engineer with expertise in cloud infrastructure, containerization, and automation.
 I specialize in building and maintaining scalable, resilient systems using modern DevOps practices and tools.